Wembley Park: Redevelopment

 A civic centre was also built at Engineers Way serving as the new home of Brent's local authority.
 Brent Town Hall, the former home of the council located about a mile north, closed down and was sold, turning into a French lycee school that opened in September 2015.
 The Town Hall Library was also replaced by a new library adjoined with the civic centre.
 On Olympic Way, a student accommodation building ran by Victoria Hall Limited was opened in 2011, followed by a Novotel hotel and other buildings.
 A Boxpark branch also opened here in 2018.

 In 2015, Wembley Park's events programme brought 150,000 to the site to enjoy events from Color Run and Survival of the Fittest to a weekly food market.

 In May 2016, regeneration plans in the stadium area were approved by the local council.
 The £2.5 billion scheme from Quintain involves the building of over 7,000 apartments, as well as new shops and offices, two hotels, a 7-acre public park, and a school.
 There will be a total of seven residential and retail tower blocks, up to 19 storeys high.
 A local launched a petition against these plans to Brent North MP Barry Gardiner and the Mayor of London, Sadiq Khan but the plans were approved despite opposition.
 As of 2024, JLL reported that Wembley had become the second-largest hub for Build-to-Rent (BTR) developments in London, following Stratford.
 The area has experienced significant demand, attracting investors and young professionals seeking modern, high-specification residential properties with extensive amenities.

-According to the Office for National Statistics (ONS) (August 2024), rental prices in Wembley increased by 24% in the year to January 2025, driven by the introduction of high-end residential developments.
-Among these, Fulton & Fifth, a project by London-based developer Regal, was recognised as the Best Mixed-Use Development in London at the 2023 International Property Awards.
-The development will deliver over 800 homes, alongside amenities such as a golf simulator, swimming pool, cinema, and 2.3 acres of newly created public realm.
-Plans have been approved for further redevelopment in Wembley and the location is due to continue experiencing rapid growth.